alexieyizhe/uni-notes/2A/STAT 231/Notes/section_6-2_estimating_linear_regression_params+confidence_intervals.md

 ![image-20181211000150547](/Users/alexieyizhe/Google Drive/University/2A/STAT 231/Notes/section_6-1+6-2.assets/image-20181211000150547-4504510.png)

-_Note that this is basically the same argument we had for deriving a confidence itnerval for $\beta$ above._
+_Note that this is basically the same argument we had for deriving a confidence interval for $\beta$ above._